Gaussian Process Implicit Surfaces as Control Barrier Functions for Safe Robot Navigation: PROPOSED METHODOLOGY

 \subsection{Sparse Gaussian Control Barrier Function}

 We use a GP prior on the desired safety function, $\hsgp \sim \mathcal{GP}(0, k(\x, \x'))$ where the inputs and targets to the GP are $\X_N$ and $y_N$ as discussed above.
-By using the GP prior, we fully specify the candidate safety function and also present a sparse solution to our approach.
+By using the GP prior, we fully specify the candidate safety function, unlike \cite{cbf_gaussian_variance_Khan2021} where only the posterior variance was modeled by GP.
+Additionally, we also present a sparse approximation to our approach.

 \begin{assumption} The safe set is nonempty with at least one data point, the initial state $\x(0)$ and associated safety value $\hsgp(\x(0)) \in \R_{\geq 0}$, to synthesize $\hsgp$. \end{assumption}

 We assume that the system begins in an initial compact safe set.
 Safety for $\hsgp$ is encoded as,